-Individuals who oversee the effectiveness of information systems are proficient in aspects such as web development, network security and database technologies.
-A 4-year bachelor degree program in information systems management will help build the skill set needed for students to successfully release and maintain new technologies within information systems.
-During the course of the program, students will complete projects both independently and collaboratively and are encouraged to pursue internships in order to gain hands-on experience for eventual employment pursuits.
+Bachelor of Science (BS) in Information Systems Management programs can help students develop the information technology (IT) skills required in business settings, as well as a keen business sense.
+They gain proficiency in IT subjects such as web development, network security and database technologies.
+They also learn to release and maintain new technologies within information systems.
+Over the course of these four-year programs, students will complete projects both independently and collaboratively and are encouraged to pursue internships in order to gain hands-on experience for eventual employment pursuits.

-The Bachelor of Science in Information Management can give students the technical understanding required in a business setting and allow them to develop a keen business sense.
-A program typically includes general business education in finance, accounting, personnel management, human resources and marketing.
+The curriculum of a BS in Information Systems Management program typically includes general business education in finance, accounting, personnel management, human resources and marketing.
 A technical foundation in computer operating systems, network structure and functionality, database development and systems maintenance is also provided in the program.
 The curriculum will feature courses such as:

 - Systems management and programming